FrenchPower7/Eisenhower-Matrix/README.md

-# eisenhower-matrix-Powershell-
+# 🇬🇧 Eisenhower matrix in Powershell

-It's a code for an Eisenhower matrix in PowerShell.
+It's a simple code for an Eisenhower matrix in PowerShell.
+It's only in french for the moment.

+# 🇫🇷 Matrice Eisenhower en Powershell

+C'est un simple code d'une matrice Eisenhower en Powershell